ubernostrum/django-flashpolicies/docs/views.rst

 .. function:: serve(request, policy)

-   Given a :class:`~flashpolicies.policies.Policy` instance, serialize it to UTF-8 and serve it.
+   Given a :class:`~flashpolicies.policies.Policy` instance, serializes it to UTF-8 and serve it.

    Internally, this is used by all other included views as the mechanism which actually serves the policy file.

    :param policy: The :class:`~flashpolicies.policies.Policy` to serve.

 .. function:: allow_domains(request, domains)

-   A cross-domain access policy allowing a list of domains.
+   Serves a cross-domain access policy allowing a list of domains.

    Note that if this is returned from the URL ``/crossdomain.xml`` on a domain, it will act as a master policy and will not permit other